sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

     `mkdir ORP_Prep`.
     `mkdir ORP_Prep/raw_larva_reads`.

-   Within raw_larva_reads you should have subdirectories for each sample.
-Rename your subdirs with this format: STG_1_R1, STG_1_R2, STG_1_R3, ...
+   Within raw_larva_reads dir you should have subdirectories for each sample.
+Rename your subdirs with this format: group_info_additional-info, for example: STG_1_R1, STG_1_R2, STG_1_R3, ...
 If you need to add additional info after the R# add a dash and the info (STG_1_R3-additional-info).
+The group for this example will be STG1 and within that group there will be STG_1_R1, STG_1_R2, STG_1_R3, ....
+This is important because the script will find the best representative sample within each of your groups which will be concatenated in the total_R1.fastq.gz and total_R2.fastq.gz files.
 For the actinula data there are a total of 36 sub dirs with a total of 72 files (an R1 and R2 read file for each sample).
+Side Note: You do not need to rename the actual sample files (the R1 and R1 files within each sub directory) and keep everything zipped.

    ##### Once your directory is set up, run the script:
-   `./1_Full_Ref_Transcriptome_prep.py -d ORP_Prep`
+   `./1_Full_Ref_Transcriptome_prep.py -d raw_larva_reads`

    The highest quality replicates that are used in the Reference transcriptome are:
    winners_R1 = ['STG_3_R2.R1', 'STG_5_R2.R1', 'STG_2_R4.R1', 'STG_6_R4.R1', 'STG_1_R6.R1', 'STG_4_R3.R1']